-3. The Food at Hola Mohalla.
 People who visit Anandpur Sahib are treated with delicious langars, organized by the locals.
-This is considered as an essential part of the Sewa by the Sikhs.
-For preparing the food, raw materials like wheat flour, rice, milk and vegetables, as well as sugar are also provided by the people from nearby villages.
+This is considered an essential part of the Sewa by the Sikhs.
+For preparing the food, raw materials like wheat flour, rice, milk, and vegetables, as well as sugar are also provided by the people from nearby villages.
 The womenfolk volunteers not just cook the food but also take part in cleaning the utensils.

 By Air.
 Anandpur Sahib doesn’t have its own airport.
 The nearest airport is the Chandigarh Airport (IXC) located at a distance of 94 km via NH205.
 This airport mainly serves as the Union Territory of Chandigarh and nearby regions.
 The Chandigarh Airport is known for catering to about seven domestic airlines and connects Chandigarh to 2 international and 16 domestic destinations.

 After you deboard at the airport, you would need to cover the remaining distance by some means of public transportation like a cab, bus, or even a train.
 To travel by train, you will need to board UHL Janshatabadi from Anandpur Sahib station and deboard at the Chandigarh station.

 Here is how you can reach here by flight.

 By Train.
 The city of Anandpur Sahib has its own railway station.
 It has only one platform.
 However, it doesn’t have good connectivity with other Indian cities via direct trains.
 For instance, from Delhi, you can board Himachal Express and UHL Janshatabadi Express.
 It will take you around 3-6 hours to reach here by train from Delhi.